Choose a language:

 Online shopping bots are moving from one ecommerce vertical to the next.
 And they're getting more sophisticated by the day.
 As an online retailer, you may ask, "What's the harm?
 Isn't a sale a sale?".
 But bots pose major risks to your business.
 Read on to discover if you have an ecommerce bot problem, learn why preventing shopping bots matters, and get 4 steps to help you block bad bots.

-What are signs of a shopping bot problem, though?
+But what are signs of a shopping bot problem?
 What business risks do they actually pose, if they still result in products selling out?
 And what steps can you take to stop retail bots?
 Read on to find out.

 Table of contents